rajkumarmaity23/AI-Based-Sign-Language-Recognition-System/README.md

 ---

-Thank you for exploring our AI-based Sign Language Recognition System.
-For a live demonstration.
-Let's make communication accessible to everyone!
+Thank you for exploring our AI-based Sign Language Recognition System.Let's make communication accessible to everyone!